Types of Employee Benefit Insurance Advisors

 TPA (Third Party Administrator)

-TPAs are very common in the United States as many insurers there tend to prefer to market employee benefit insurance via third parties as they choose not to incur the overhead of doing so through a housed agent.
+TPAs are very common in the United States as US insurers tend to prefer marketing employee benefit insurance via third parties to avoid incurring the overhead of doing so through housed agents.
 Also, due to the significantly larger size of the employee benefit insurance marketplace in the US, there is merit to separating the many lines of insurance that fall under benefit plans in order to gain better pricing by specific benefit line through a number of different insurers.

-Doing so however requires sophisticated billing systems that combine all lines of benefits into a single bill for their benefit plan client companies.
-Because of the larger coverage volumes by benefit line, US insurers also tend to be more open to direct electronic data interfaces with larger TPAs, but the Canadian marketplace is not as large as the US marketplace.
+Separating benefit lines requires sophisticated billing systems that combine all lines of benefits into a single bill for each client company.
+Due to their size, US insurers also tend to be more open to direct electronic data interfaces with larger TPAs and have better developed APIs.
+But, the Canadian marketplace is not as large as the US marketplace and Canada has provincially sponsored health plans.
+US and Canadian employee benefits marketplaces are very different - what works well in the US will not necessarily work well in Canada.

 Financial and Investment Advisor